Korean Empire: Composition

-The Imperial Armed Forces were composed of the Imperial Korean Army and the Imperial Korean Navy.
+The Imperial Armed Forces comprised the Imperial Korean Army and the Imperial Korean Navy.
+With the central and provincial armies, the Korean Imperial grew immensely to 28,000 before 1907.

 Organization

 Succeeding the former Joseon Army and Navy, the Gwangmu Reform reorganized the military into a modern, Western-style one.
-Unlike in the Joseon Dynasty, service was voluntary.
+Unlike in the Joseon dynasty, service was voluntary.
 It had a size of about 30,000, including soldiers and cadets.

 Dissolution

 The military disbanded on August 1, 1907, due to the Japan-Korea Treaty of 1907.
 Major Park Seung-hwan protested by committing suicide, sparking a revolt led by former imperial soldiers leading to the battle at Namdaemun Gate.
 Emperor Sunjong incorporated the remaining soldiers into the Imperial Guards until 1910, while others formed the foundations of the Righteous armies.

 Economy

 Some modern enterprises emerged in the Korean Empire, including some hand-operated machinery.
 These enterprises faced a crisis when Japanese products were imported into the country and the enterprises lacked capital intensity.
 Although limited banking infrastructure existed, it was not able to adequately support economic development.
 Large Korean (South Korean) companies existing to this day such as Doosan and Korea Electric Power Corporation originated during the Imperial period.

 Nonetheless, the Korean Empire was able to have good economic growth.
 The GDP per capita of the Korean Empire was $850 in 1900, which was 26th highest in the world and 2nd highest in Asia.

 The economic progress of the Korean Empire was reflected in a secret report that Hayashi Gonsuke sent to Aoki Shūzō, indicating that the Korean Empire was becoming an economic participant on the global stage.

+Era of Korean Empire was a period when modern companies were established.
+At the dawn of the Korean Empire, officials from Gaehwa Party such as Ahn Gyeong-su, Yun Chi-ho, and Yi Chae-yeon led the establishments of companies.
+However, as the absolute government of Gojong was established, those who were close to the Emperor including Yi Yong-ik, Min Young-hwan, and Yi Yun-yong were highly interested in the establishments of companies.

 Tax revenue of the Korean Empire during 1895–1905:

 Annual expenditure of the Korean Empire during 1895–1905: